2026 Jeep Wrangler vs Gladiator at Jay Malone CDJR in Hutchinson, MN

 What engines are available on the Wrangler vs Gladiator?

 This is where the trucks diverge most.
-The Wrangler offers four powertrains for 2026 — the V6, the turbo 4, the V8, and the plug-in hybrid.
-The Gladiator is V6-only.
+The Wrangler offers four powertrains for 2026 — the V6, the 2.0L turbo, the V8 (in the Moab 392), and the plug-in hybrid 4xe.
+The Gladiator is V6 only.

-If you want a V8 Jeep, you have to buy a Wrangler — that’s the only place the 6.4L 392 lives in the lineup.
-If you want a manual transmission, same answer — Gladiator is automatic-only.
+If you want a V8 Jeep, you have to buy a Wrangler — that’s the only place the 6.4L HEMI lives in the lineup, and only in the Moab 392.
+If you want a manual transmission, same answer — Gladiator is automatic only.
 If you want a plug-in hybrid Jeep, only the Wrangler 4xe and the Grand Cherokee 4xe offer that powertrain.
 The Gladiator’s single 3.6L V6 with the 8-speed automatic is a proven, reliable, capable powertrain — but it’s the only powertrain on offer.
 For a deeper dive on Wrangler engine choices specifically, see our 2026 Jeep Wrangler engine guide.

 How does towing compare between Wrangler and Gladiator?

-- Wrangler can pull: small utility trailers, jet skis, small open trailers, lightweight pop-up campers, single-place ATV trailers, very small bass boats
+• Wrangler 4-Door (non-Rubicon) can pull: small utility trailers, jet skis, small open trailers, lightweight pop-up campers, single-place ATV trailers, smaller bass boats

-- Gladiator can pull, but Wrangler cannot: ski boats over 4,000 lb, full snowmobile trailers (multi-place), full UTV trailers, livestock trailers, mid-size travel trailers, mid-size enclosed cargo trailers
+• Gladiator can pull, but Wrangler typically cannot: ski boats over 5,000 lbs, full multi-place snowmobile trailers loaded, full UTV trailers with cargo, mid-size travel trailers, mid-size enclosed cargo trailers, larger livestock trailers

 Same story on payload.
 The Wrangler’s available payload tops out around 1,000–1,100 lb depending on trim.
 The Gladiator’s available payload reaches 1,720 lb — class-leading among gas mid-size trucks.
 If you regularly haul heavy gear, multiple passengers plus a trailer, or anything that uses up payload quickly, the Gladiator is the right tool.